Mateus-Melo/praticalmachinelearning/index.md

 ## Model Building

 Since we have a classification problem and the model interpretability is not crucial, a random forest model would be an interesting choice providing a good accuracy.
 We are going to use it along with a PCA pre-processing so we can lower the number of predictors.
 Since the a random forest model can take a long time to be built, we are going to make use of the CPU multiple cores.
-We are going to perform a 5 fold cross validation.
+We are going to perform a 5 fold cross validation to get an estimate of the out-of-sample error.
 We will start with a PCA that explains 80% of the variance.
 Then, we will check whether or not this give us an accuracy larger than 90% in the validation dataset.
 If not, we will keep rising it until the accuracy is large enough.

 ```r